Colorful mural with a large pink flamingo and yellow flowers on a blue background

 Casa Mia El Cuyo Eco Beach Boutique Hotel

 Casa Mia is its own little oasis almost at the easternmost edge of town near Kite Beach.
-It has three private Rooms, a suite and a penthouse apartment.
+It has three private rooms, a suite and a penthouse apartment.
 Guests can access a shared kitchen and living space on the ground floor.
 Reviews of the amenities and staff are glowing.
 The Extreme Control Kite school is on site here.

 Getting Around